minhlucvan/n8n-nodes-bullmq/README.md

 This package provides nodes to interact with [BullMQ](https://docs.bullmq.io/) in n8n.

+## BullMQ

+BullMQ is a Node.js queue library that is built on top of Redis.
+It is a rewrite of the original Bull Library, which is no longer maintained.
+BullMQ is a simple, fast, and reliable queue library suitable for a wide range of use cases.

+While working with **N8N** I found that we need some way to to queue the jobs and work on them asynchronously.
+Since **Redis** and **BullMQ** are the most lightweight and reliable solutions for this, I decided to create a set of nodes to work with **BullMQ**.

 ## Installation

 There are two ways to install community nodes: